-All orders must be placed via the online booking form and will be confirmed by a Waste Officer prior to delivery.
+All orders must be placed via the online booking form.
+Your preferred dates may change and will be confirmed by the Sustainability & Resource Recovery Team prior to delivery.
+You will receive the Bulk Bin for one week.

 Booking Request Form